 Quick tip!

-If you’re an omnivore, look for meat from farms that practice low-impact agriculture: you’ll be supporting sustainable agriculture, and small business, too.
-And for the health of the oceans, go for sustainable seafood that locally caught and not commercially overfished.
+If you’re an omnivore, look for meat from farms that practice sustainable farming: you’ll be supporting sustainable agriculture, and small businesses too.
+And for the health of marine ecosystems, opt for sustainable seafood that’s locally caught and not commercially overfished.

 2. Cut down on food waste to reduce your environmental footprint

-If you’re not eating that lettuce you bought with good intentions or leaving leftovers to spoil, you might need a weekly food plan that incorporates sustainable food choices you can stick to, or simply buy and prepare less food if you’re not really a fan of leftovers.
+Instead of tossing food, take stock of what’s going uneaten in your home.
+If you’re not using that lettuce or letting leftovers spoil, a weekly food plan built around sustainable options can help.
+Or simply buy and prepare less food if you’re not into leftovers.

 Quick tip!